Nordln/EasydiffusionWiki/Inpainting.md

 ## Examples

-The following example used the prompt `Black woman in front of the niagara falls`, a guidance of 7.5, a prompt strength of 0.8 and 45 steps:
+The following example used the prompt `black woman, niagara falls in the background`, a guidance of 7.5, a prompt strength of 0.8 and 45 steps:

 <table><tr><td>